Dan-445/Dan-445/README.md

 ### About Me 🚀

 🎓 Harnessing the power of data to solve real-world challenges is my passion.
-With 4 years of experience and a diverse tech toolkit, I'm ready to transform your data into tangible outcomes.

 👨‍💻 Here's a snapshot of my expertise:
 - **Object Detection and Classification**: